KiltedCode/mythbusters-angular/README.md

 # mythbusters-angular
-Code for DevFest DC 2017 talk _Myths of Angular 2: What Angular Really Is_
+Code for the talk _Myths of Angular 2: What Angular Really Is_

 ## Abstract